 There are also criteria that must be met to prove that you suffer from any of the following conditions:

 - Mental disorders

 - Peripheral neuropathies

 For others, their drug and alcohol abuse may not have any impact on their medical condition.
-Someone who has suffered a back injury and has received multiple failed operations will still be disabled regardless of whether or not he or she abuses drugs or alcohol.
-Regardless of whether or not you are currently addicted to drugs or alcohol, you will still have to qualify under the SSA's basic requirements in order to be eligible for benefits.
+Whether or not you are currently addicted to drugs or alcohol, you will still have to qualify under the SSA's basic requirements in order to be eligible for benefits.

 Ongoing Drug Addiction Cases

 Have you been medically diagnosed with a drug addiction?
-The SSA cannot usually hold this against you during the process of determining if you are eligible for disability because of a different mental or physical condition that is unrelated to drug abuse.
+The SSA cannot hold this against you during the de-termination process if a different mental or physical condition exist that is unrelated to drug abuse.
 While many people benefit from this policy, the SSA has the power to deny your claim if they discover that your condition will go away if you stop abusing drugs or alcohol.
 In most cases, applicants will undergo a drug/alcohol addiction (DAA) evaluation once they apply for benefits.